What is Sexual Dysfunction?

 Sexual dysfunction refers to a difficulty experienced by an individual or a couple during any stage of the sexual response cycle that inhibits satisfaction from the sexual activity.

-The most common symptoms of sexual dysfunction include:
+The most common symptoms of sexual dysfunction in women include:

 - Lack of sexual desire or interest in sex